Resonances in the Two-Centers Coulomb Systems: Introduction

 Moreover, the two-centers models present all the previously cited classical features related to the existence of resonances: the non-trapping condition fails to hold \cite{CJK}, there are closed hyperbolic trajectories with positive energies \cite{KK, S14} and there is a family of bounded trajectories with positive energies \cite{S14}.
 At the same time, the energy ranges corresponding to the closed hyperbolic trajectories and to the bounded ones are explicitly known \cite{S14}.

+In general the relation between different definitions of resonances is not fully understood, even for smooth symbols.
 In this work we define a notion of resonances for the two-centers Coulomb system.
 These are defined as poles of the meromorphic extension of the Green's functions of the separated equations.
 We then show how to approximate them in different semiclassical energy regimes.

-These approximations lead to strong numerical evidence that relates the energies of the resonances far from the real axis (i.e. not-exponentially close to it w.r.t.~the semiclassical parameter) to that of the closed hyperbolic trajectories.
+These approximations lead to strong evidence that relates the energies of the resonances far from the real axis (i.e. not-exponentially close to it w.r.t.~the semiclassical parameter) to that of the closed hyperbolic trajectories.

-Despite the strong numerical evidences, the relation between the notion of resonances presented in this work and other notions of resonances is not yet understood.
+Our work is strongly inspired by \cite{AgmonKlein} but we treat a more interesting situation since the scattering by two nuclei is richer than the one by one nucleus.
+We get similar results as in \cite{AgmonKlein}, except for the expansion of the Green function in partial waves.
+In \cite{AgmonKlein}, the latter can be justified thanks to a special property of spherical harmonics.
+We did not succeed in proving it in our context (and this would be an important result).
+This explains why we did not completely connect our definition of resonances to usual ones.

+Compared to other results on resonances, we provide quite precise informations in an usually unpleasant context since our potential (as in \cite{AgmonKlein}) contains Coulomb singularities.
+Except for some results in Section \ref{sec-apprResKxi}, our main contributions are not of semi-classical nature in contrast to those in \cite{BCD1,BCD2,BCD3,Sj}.

 The structure of the paper is as follows.

 In Section~\ref{c4} we introduce the two-centers problem both in its classical and quantum mechanical formulation.
 We describe its main properties and the separation of the differential equation associated to the operator into radial and angular equations.